-Local government is the third level of government in Australia.
-It was established by an Act of state parliament, which specifies local government powers, duties and functions.
+Local government is the third level of government in Australia and has a significant impact on the lives of all Victorians.
+It was established by an Act of state parliament, which specifies council powers, duties and functions.

 Democratically elected members and staff make up local government and, in partnership with communities, manage more than $73 billion worth of community infrastructure and assets.

 Local government is responsible for implementing many diverse programs, policies and regulations set by the Victorian and Australian governments.

 Victorian councils also have to respond to local community needs.
 They have powers to set their own regulations and by-laws, and provide a range of services.

 Each municipality varies in size, population, rate base and resources, but all must operate in accordance with the Local Government Act 1989.